In the heart of ancient York, Treasurer's House embraces 2,000 years of history

 The room is named after Edward VII's (then Prince of Wales) second daughter, who stayed here with her parents in 1900.
 There is a coat of arms at the head of the tester bed.

 The decor of this room originally mirrored the adjacent Queen's Room but the present paint scheme shows the room as it was in the 1920s.

 The delicate tapestry gives this room its name, but all is not as it seems.

 This room has been changed several times.
-Most significantly was the addition of a lift and bathroom into two cupboards.
-Altered in the 1920s, this was quite a departure from the room's 17th century origins!
+Most significantly was the addition of a lift and bathroom within two cupboards in the 1920s.
+This was quite a departure from the room's 17th century origins!

-Occupiede by Edward VII in June 1900 this room is part of the earliest, 16th century section of the house.
+Occupied by future King Edward VII in June on his visit with his family in 1900, this room is part of the earliest, 16th century section of the house.

-When Edward VII stayed this room was white but - alway a stickler for accuracy - Frank Green introduced a stencilled scheme based on the 16th century painted chamber at nearby St William's College.
+When Edward Prince of Wales stayed in this room this room, it had white paintwork but - always a stickler for accuracy - Frank Green later introduced a stencilled scheme, based on the 16th century painted chamber at nearby St William's College.

 Take a tour of the Edwardian servants' bedrooms in the attic, with rooftop views.